c3d/xl/doc/HANDBOOK_1-syntax.md

 the base, as in `16#FF#e2` which represents decimal value 65280.

-If a sign precedes a number, like `+3` or `-5.3`, it is parsed by the compiler as a prefix `-` and not as part of the number.
+If a sign precedes a number, like `+3` or `-5.3`, it is parsed by the compiler as a prefix `+` or `-` and not as part of the number.
 It is possible, however, for an `integer` or `real` node to contain negative values as a result of program evaluation.

-The various syntactic possibilities to give a number are only for convenience, and are all strictly equivalent as far as program execution is concerned.
-In other words, a program may not behave differently if a constant is given as `16#FF_FF` or as `65535`.
+The various syntactic possibilities for XL numbers are only for convenience, and are all strictly equivalent as far as program execution is concerned.
+In other words, a program may not behave differently if a constant is spelled as `16#FF_FF` or as `65535`.

 > **NOTE** One unsatisfactory aspect of XL number syntax is that it does
 > not offer an obvious path to correctly represent "semantic" version